-Well, I hope you all have a day where you have a hand to hold!!!
+Well, I hope you all have a day where you get back to your regularly scheduled programming!!!

-Well, I hope you all have a day where you would do anything for family!!!
+Well, I hope you all have a day where you FEEL all your beautiful memories!!!

-Well, I hope you all have a day where you are raring to go!!!
+Well, I hope you all have a day that feels like a mad … NO, HAPPY … dash!!!

-Well, I hope you all have a day where you are down to two!!!
+Well, I hope you all have a day that is the same but different!!!

-Well, I hope you all have a day where you go from here to there and you bring donuts!!!
+Well, I hope you all have a day where your have a full heart and home!!!

-Well, I hope you all have a day where “the times, they are a-changin’”!!!
+Well, I hope you all have a day where you don’t have to hold it in!!!

-Well, I hope you all have a day where you can say that time changed much but not us!!!
+Well, I hope you all have a day where you get your party started!!!